freebasic/fbc/tests/readme.txt

 common.mk
    some common variables needed by most other makefiles

-cunit-tests.inc
+unit-tests.inc
-   generated automatically when 'make cunit-tests' is invoked.
+   generated automatically when 'make unit-tests' is invoked.
-   Lists all of the cunit-compatible tests.
+   Lists all of the fbcunit-compatible tests.

 log-tests.inc
    generated automatically when 'make log-tests' is invoked.